 How Many Voices Does My System Have?

-For Pro Tools and Pro Tools HD the maximum voices available decreases with increased sample rate.
+For Pro Tools and Pro Tools Ultimate the maximum voices available decreases with increased sample rate.
 The following examples are all for 64bit Pro Tools systems (i.e. Pro Tools 11 and later).

-- If you have Pro Tools HD you have 256 simultaneous voices available per card at 48KHz.
+If you have Pro Tools Ultimate you have 256 simultaneous voices available per card at 48KHz.
 Running HD software only without HDX hardware counts as running one HDX card.

-- If you have non-HD Pro Tools software you get 96 voices at 48KHz, considerably more than the 32 maximum simultaneous inputs available to non-HD hardware users.
+If you have Pro Tools software you get 96 voices at 48KHz, considerably more than the 32 maximum simultaneous inputs available to non-HD hardware users.

-- If you are running Pro Tools First or Pro Tools Express you get 16 voices regardless of sample rate.
+If you are running Pro Tools First you get 16 voices regardless of sample rate.

 How Do I Manage Voices?